The Battle of Fundamentals and Techniques: Under Armour Inc. (UAA)

 Sponsored

-It is also worth considering a company’s price to sales ratio for the last twelve months, which is 0.72.
-Likewise, its price to free cash flow for the last twelve months stands at 19.41.
-UAA’s price to book ratio for the most recent quarter was 2.38, resulting in an 3.91 price to cash per share for the period.
+Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 0.67 right now.
+Likewise, its price to free cash flow for the last twelve months stands at 18.18.
+UAA’s price to book ratio for the most recent quarter was 2.27, resulting in an 3.66 price to cash per share for the period.

 How does Under Armour Inc. (UAA) stock rate among analysts?
 Buy, sell, or hold?